 Before using this key to sign a zone, we must create a pair of BIND 9 key files.
-The "dnssec-keyfromlabel" utility does this.
-In this case, we will be using the HSM key "sample-ksk" as the key-signing key for "example.net":
+The dnssec-keyfromlabel utility does this.
+In this case, we are using the HSM key "sample-ksk" as the key-signing key for "example.net":

 '''

-$ dnssec-keyfromlabel -1 sample-ksk -f KSK example.net
+$ dnssec-keyfromlabel -l sample-ksk -f KSK example.net

 '''

-The resulting K\.key and K\.private files can now be used to sign the zone.
-Unlike normal K\ files, which contain both public and private key data, these files will contain only the public key data, plus an identifier for the private key which remains stored within the HSM.
+The resulting K.key and K.private files can now be used to sign the zone.
+Unlike normal K files, which contain both public and private key data, these files contain only the public key data, plus an identifier for the private key which remains stored within the HSM.
 Signing with the private key takes place inside the HSM.

-If you wish to generate a second key in the HSM for use as a zone-signing key, follow the same procedure above, using a different keylabel, a smaller key size, and omitting "-f KSK" from the dnssec-keyfromlabel arguments:
+To generate a second key in the HSM for use as a zone-signing key, follow the same procedure above, using a different keylabel, a smaller key size, and omitting -f KSK from the dnssec-keyfromlabel arguments: